iAmStuff/01-chatbot/Submission/planning/planning.md

 - Do you want to watch something lightweight, or maybe something more serious?
 - Are you able to switch your brain off and enjoy the absolute trash and degeneracy the worse end of this art medium has to offer?
   - In which case, are you alone, preferably wearing headphones so your family doesn't come asking questions?

+## Example conversation flowchart model:

+A flowchart that roughly outlines how conversation pathways mmight work is available for viewing on miro.com.
+A link to the [Flowchart](https://miro.com/app/board/o9J_ldHpams=/) is provided here.